JohnVance1/GDD2Game2/README.md

 #### Target Player Exerience

-Why wish to make the player both laugh but at the same time also be scared.
+We wish to make the player both laugh but at the same time also be scared.
 The game shall emulate horror game feelings, but parody it at the same time.

 #### Core Diagram